 Whether you’re using agile as part of a dev team or for more general management, Jira has tools for you.
 In this guide, we’ll explain exactly how you can get going with agile in Jira – and how you can make it work for you.

 Agile puts the customer, and their needs and feedback, at the heart of the product development process.
-The framework emphasizes continuous delivery of a working product to customers, rather than working around the long development cycles necessitated by traditional working patterns.
+The framework emphasizes continuous delivery of a working product to customers, rather than working around the long development cycles necessitated by traditional working patterns, such as waterfall methodology.

 Consulting with real users means that teams can ship the simplest useful product possible, rather than developing features that the consumer doesn’t want or making mistaken assumptions about their needs or behavior.